Anna042023/CrossCityBench/README.md

 ### Methodological details.
 The following elements, which were absent or underspecified in the original submission, will be added to Section IV‑A and to the relevant definitions.
 - **Data split.** A precise chronological 70/10/20 (training/validation/test) split will be described.
-The 3‑day target training window corresponds to the first three days of the training portion, not a random sample.
+The 7‑day target training window corresponds to the first seven days of the training portion, not a random sample.
 - **Validation usage.** Validation sets are used for early stopping in all centralized methods; the stopping criterion will be stated explicitly.
 - **Compatibility matrix.** A new table will indicate which paradigm–dataset combinations are valid.
 For example, federated methods require multiple clients and are therefore evaluated only in the multi‑source setting, while single‑source methods cannot handle cross‑city transfers involving structural mismatches.
 - **Source‑data usage.** For each paradigm, we will describe exactly how source data are utilized during training versus inference, distinguishing between scenarios that require ongoing source‑data access (alignment) and those that only need the source data during a pre‑training phase.